openenergymonitor/blog/source/_posts/2017-01-04-openevse-build.markdown

 There is also an [OpenEVSE RAPI command python library](https://github.com/tiramiseb/python-openevse).

 RAPI commands can be used to control and check the status of all OpenEVSE functions.
-A full list of RAPI commands can be found in the [OpenEVSE plus source code](https://github.com/lincomatic/open_evse/blob/stable/rapi_proc.h).
+A full list of RAPI commands can be found in the [OpenEVSE plus source code](https://github.com/OpenEVSE/open_evse/blob/stable/firmware/open_evse/src/rapi_proc.h).

 #### Future developments

-I would like to add MQTT support to the [OpenEVSE WiFi ESP8266 firmware](https://github.com/chris1howell/OpenEVSE_RAPI_WiFi_ESP8266), this will allow RAPI commands to be issued via MQTT over an authenticated local MQTT server e.g. emonPi / RaspberryPi or remote MQTT server e.g. Hive MQTT / Cloud MQTT.
+~~I would like to add MQTT support to the [OpenEVSE WiFi ESP8266 firmware](https://github.com/chris1howell/OpenEVSE_RAPI_WiFi_ESP8266), this will allow RAPI commands to be issued via MQTT over an authenticated local MQTT server e.g. emonPi / RaspberryPi or remote MQTT server e.g. Hive MQTT / Cloud MQTT.
 Using MQTT will make it easier and more secure to control the OpenEVSE.
-MQTT allow easy integration with all home automation and control platforms e.g nodeRED / OpenHAB / Emoncms.
+MQTT allow easy integration with all home automation and control platforms e.g nodeRED / OpenHAB / Emoncms.~~

-**Update:** I have recently added RAPI commands over MQTT support to the [OpenEVSE ESP8266 code currently in the dev branch](https://github.com/chris1howell/OpenEVSE_RAPI_WiFi_ESP8266/tree/Devolopment).

-See [this forum thread](https://community.openenergymonitor.org/t/openevse-ev-charging-station-with-emoncms-wifi-integration/2439/21) for related discussion.
+**UPDATE Oct 17:** WiFi V2 is now stable release with web-UI interface, RAPI over MQTT and solar PV divert feature.
+See [OpenEVSE WiFi V2 Documentation](https://github.com/OpenEVSE/ESP8266_WiFi_v2.x)

 ### Open Source